DriedSponge/nextdormneighbor/README.md

 NextDormNeighbor is an web app that helps student within the University of Washington find campus events.
 Specfically regarding events related to housings services or clubs.

 ## Inspiration and Problem Statement
-A lot of MyHFS/Club events are only posted on a bulletin boards placed within dorms that students quickly pass or never even see a lot of events that are posted on these boards.
-We envision an app that focuses on being a consistent source to find all student related events while also allowing student communication.
+A lot of MyHFS/RSO events are only posted on a bulletin boards placed within dorms that students quickly pass or never even see a lot of events that are posted on these boards.
+We envision an web app that focuses on being a consistent source of information for students to find all related events.
 This ensures that students can keep up to date with all events they may have interest in.

 ## How It Works
 After verifyings UW student login, students can automatically get connected with dorms, apartments, or activities that are directly realted to them.
-They are also able to find events outside those directly correlated with our search and filter features.
+They are also able to find events outside those directly correlated with our organization layout.

 ### Key Concept Features:
 - Look at filter through current or upcoming events being held.